-- (1) The scientific determination of law, and the (2) the achievement of the universal acceptance of the law of so Defined by means of a multilateral convention Generally Accepted.
-He admitted that in character the second process legislative political was system. of Codification basically involves a legislation and consolidation. process - 3) Brief History of International Codification
+(1) The scientific determination of the law, and

+(2) the achievement of the universal acceptance of the law of so Defined by means of a multilateral convention Generally Accepted.
+He admitted that in character the second process was the legislative and political system.

+Codification basically involves a process of legislation and consolidation.

+3) Brief History of International Codification

 The idea of codification of the law of nation (codification of international law) was first mooted by Bentham at the end of the 18th century.
-He suggested Utopian International

-Law which could be the basis of an everlasting peace between civilized States.
+He suggested Utopian International Law which could be the basis of an everlasting peace between civilized States.